LiskArchive/lips/proposals/lip-introduce_bft_module.md

     sort validators lexicographically by address
     bftParams.validators = validators

-    # compute the validators hash
+    # Compute the validators hash
     activeValidators = []
     for validator in validators:
         activeValidator = object with property bftWeight and blsKey